Chambers and Partners, 2025

 Tim also had in-house secondments at Zurich Insurance, General Re and Prudential PLC.

-Qualifications and Admissions
+• Qualifications and admissions

 • Admitted as an attorney-at-law in the Cayman Islands, 2011